lanl/benchmark_codes/README.md

 and quicksort.
 We also use CoreMark for testing purposes, which can be found here: http://www.eembc.org/coremark/index.php.

+Installation

+This code is very bare boned.
+It works with Code Composer Studio, but projects are not given.
+The user will need to import the code into their own Code Composer Studio projects.
+Also, the code is designed to work with the MSP430F2619.
+The initialization and putc codes will need to be modified to work with other microcontrollers.

 Copyright and license

 Los Alamos National Security, LLC (LANS) owns the copyright to this